Limnocyon

-Limnocyon ("swamp dog") is an extinct paraphyletic genus of limnocyonid hyaenodonts that lived in North America during the middle Eocene.
+Limnocyon ("swamp dog") is an extinct paraphyletic genus of limnocyonin hyaenodonts that lived in North America during the middle Eocene.
 Fossils of this animal have been found in California, Utah and Wyoming.

 Description

 Limnocyon was a small omnivorous hyaenodontid, with some estimates placing it at less than 1 kg in weight.
-Like other limnocyonids, Limnocyon had only two molars in the upper and lower dentition.
+Like other limnocyonins, Limnocyon had only two molars in the upper and lower dentition.

-Phylogeny

-The phylogenetic relationships of genus Limnocyon are shown in the following cladogram.